Why Choose The Word Factory?

 Carolyn Evans, PR/social media & retail specialist, director of gracious living – Chapin, S.C.

 “Do what you love, the money will come.”
 That doesn’t always hold true, but it works for me.
 I split my time between social media marketing for small companies and writing about the business and product sides of the retail industry.
 A self-proclaimed product maven, I consider every shopping trip to be a research expedition.
-I’ve written for Staples, Hanley Wood Business Media and the Carrboro Citizen, and have developed marketing campaigns for Southern Lure, Lawrence & Lillian and Design Design, Inc. Fun fact: I joined the Word Factory in 1995 as an intern from UNC-CH’s School of Journalism and Mass Communication and have never truly left.
-Learn more about me on Linkedin.
+I’ve written for Staples, Hanley Wood Business Media and the Carrboro Citizen, and have developed marketing campaigns for Southern Lure, Lawrence & Lillian and Design Design, Inc. Learn more about me on Linkedin.
+At The Word Factory: Carolyn is our retail guru and covers small business, education and parenting topics.
+Fun fact: Carolyn joined the Word Factory in 1995 as an intern from UNC-CH’s School of Journalism and Mass Communication and never truly left.

 Liz Hester, writer & editor - Raleigh, N.C.